Leafwing-Studios/fop-rules/docs/character-options/powers/devout-prayers.md

 **Targets:** Multi-target

-**Attack:** Prowess
+**Targeted defense:** Prowess

 **Duration:** Until the end of your next turn

 </div>

 With a touch, some creature begins to wither and die.
-Make a melee Prowess attack against a creature or living object of your choice within range.
+Make a melee special attack against Prowess against a creature or living object of your choice within range.
 If you hit, deal 1d4 + Presence decay damage and apply one stack of withered.

 ### Wrath of the Contagion - Miracle